We’ve all heard about bug out bags.

 This is the tricky part of sourcing and assembling your own get home bag: you want it to serve more than one purpose while still keeping the item number and carry weight down.

-You’ll be Safe and Sound
+You’ll Be Safe and Sound

 You’re about to go home.
-You have your get home bag, you’ve used your supplies in one way or another, and now it’s time to make it to safety.
+You have your get home bag contents, you’ve used your supplies in one way or another, and now it’s time to make it to safety.
 Whether you choose to hunker down or bug out the minute you get home is up to you, but the point is that you make it back in one piece.

 Pack your get home bag with the same level of dedication that you would pack a bug out bag.